voronoi_mountains, a MATLAB code which makes a 3D surface plot of a Voronoi diagram.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-MATLAB_SURF, a MATLAB library which demonstrates the MATLAB surf() function for displaying a 3D surface of the form Z=F(X,Y).
+surf_test, a MATLAB code which demonstrates the MATLAB surf() function for displaying a 3D surface of the form Z=F(X,Y).

-VORONOI_PLOT, a MATLAB program which plots the Voronoi neighborhoods of points using L1, L2, LInfinity or arbitrary LP norms;
+voronoi_plot, a MATLAB code which plots the Voronoi neighborhoods of points using L1, L2, LInfinity or arbitrary LP norms;